 Lettuce is best harvested in the morning when leaves are freshest.
 Pick loose leaf varieties one leaf at a time starting from the outer leaves.
 If you need a lot of leaves you can cleanly cut all the leaves at the base at one time with these varieties.
 Keep feeding and watering the trimmed lettuce base and it will continue growing new leaves from the centre.

 With heart or head forming varieties the whole plant is harvested at once.
 This can be done at anytime once the heart has formed.
 If you leave it too long though the heart will start opening up as the plant moves into flowering and seed production.
 The leaves will lose their sweetness and start to taste bitter.

 Common problems of lettuce are:

-- Snails and slugs are big fans of lettuce so check for their slimy trails and pick off by hand or have a go at using beer traps to drown them.
-Change the beer regularly to keep it fresh and appealing.
+- Snails and slugs are big fans of lettuce so check for their slimy trails and apply OCP eco-shield as required.

 - Caterpillars can also cause a lot of damage so keep a sharp eye out and pick them off when you see them.
 Read our caterpillar guide for additional tips.

 - Bolting is another common problem as lettuce are shallow rooted and will go to seed early when heat stressed.
 Keep plants well watered and mulched through the warmer months or grow loose leaf varieties.